bitex-la/bitex-guides/_docs/users/seeds_and_attachments.md

 document that serves as proof of legitimate income.

 ##### `NoteSeed`
-These can be used to include arbitrary text and attachments in a `Person's` `Issue` with any clarifications you may find relevant.
+These can be used to include arbitrary text and attachments in a `User` `Issue` with any clarifications you may find relevant.

 Some compliance programs may require you to send arbitrary data which cannot be stored in other `Seed` types, you will use `NoteSeeds` for those.

 ##### `EmailSeed` and `PhoneSeed`
-The `Person's` email addresses and phone numbers.
+The `User` email addresses and phone numbers.
 No attachments needed.

 ##### `ArgentinianInvoicingDetailSeed` and `ChileanInvoicingDetailSeed`